attaryz/spring_boot_api/Readme.md

 todo:
 - [ ] implement writing to database.
 - [ ] implement deleting from database.
+- [ ] implement updating records on database.
 - [ ] fix issue when connecting to postgres database running on docker.